-Dino-lovers scour the earth for more than just dino bones, they search for great dino books, too — and National Geographic Kids latest installment fits that bill.
-It is called Absolute Expert, Dinosaurs: All the Latest Facts From the Fields, by paleontologist Steve Brusatte, and it is a dino-lover’s delight.
+Dino-lovers scour the earth for more than just dino bones, they search for great dino books, too.
+Thankfully, National Geographic Kids latest installment fits that bill.
+It is called Absolute Expert, Dinosaurs: All the Latest Facts From the Fields.
+It is written by paleontologist Steve Brusatte, and it is a dino-lover’s delight.

-Mr. Brusatte’s prose is fast-paced and moderately accelerated (in other words, young children may need an adult’s assistance to read this one!), and he cleverly include post-like inserts of how he became interested in dinos, where he was when the best-preserved dino was discovered, and the location where some of the last dinos roamed the earth.
+Mr. Brusatte’s prose is fast-paced and moderately accelerated.
+This means that young children may need an adult’s assistance to read this one!
+Mr. Brusatte cleverly includes post-like inserts of how he became interested in dinos, where he was when the best-preserved dino was discovered, and the location of the last dinos that roamed the earth.

-This is a busy, meticulous book that very young people may appreciate more for the mixture of eye-popping illustrations and authentic dino-bones photos.
+This is a busy, meticulous book that the very young may appreciate for the eye-popping illustrations and photos.
 Use it for supplemental reading, or to jump-start a conversation about early Earth and global history.